FCA Seemingly exempts Cryptocurrency CFDs from MiFID II reporting

 FCA MiFID II reporting exemption

-Currently, there are no ISO codes that exist for bitcoin or other cryptocurrencies.
-As such, despite EMIR requiring EU firms to report all their derivative trades, there are technical limitations to how a trade can actually be reported (read more on Cappitech’s research and opinion of EMIR reporting for bitcoin trading).
+Currently, there are no ISO codes that exist for Bitcoin or other cryptocurrencies.
+As such, despite EMIR requiring EU firms to report all their derivative trades, there are technical limitations to how a trade can actually be reported.

 However, they added that “we do not consider cryptocurrencies to be currencies or commodities for regulatory purposes under MiFID II”.
 This is an important distinction.
-By addressing that the derivatives are neither a currency or commodity, the FCA seemingly is stating that the products don’t fall under scope of regulatory reporting requirements.
-As such, this would remove their trading from both Trade and Transaction Reporting of the MiFIR Framework (more on MiFIR).
+By addressing that the derivatives are neither a currency nor a commodity, the FCA seemingly is stating that the products don’t fall under the scope of regulatory reporting requirements.
+As such, this would remove their trading from both the Trade and Transaction Reporting of the MiFIR Framework.

 Practically speaking, the reporting exemption makes sense.
 MiFID II products under scope are limited to those where their underlying product trades on an EU trading venue.
 Bitcoin and cryptocurrency exchanges are yet to be regulated in the EU.
 As such, products trading on these exchanges don’t fall under ESMA’s definition of being a registered trading venue.